ThomasHensby/IOS-Final-Year-Project/README.md

 Named: An application to choose and schedule the playing of games with friends.

-The applciation is a fully working IOS app with a firebase backend written in SWIFT.
+The appliciation is a fully working IOS app written in SWIFT with a firebase NOSQL server attached.

-I had to learn Swift, Using Apis and Firebase for this project.
+Within this project I had to learn Swift, Using Apis, Firebase and testing.

+The whole project was created by me and a full dissertation created to explain the research, implementation, testing and evaluation.